-Which Covid-19 vaccine works best as a booster jab?
+Which Covid vaccine works best as a booster?

-In the Lancet study, those who initially received two doses of AstraZeneca and then received a booster Pfizer jab had a 25-fold increase in antibodies.
+In a previous study published in The Lancet, those who received two doses of AstraZeneca and then received a booster Pfizer jab had a 25-fold increase in antibodies.
 When the Pfizer booster was given following two Pfizer shots, antibody levels rose more than eightfold.

-The findings also suggest that a half dose of Pfizer “could have an effective response as a booster” and could “help with vaccine supplies”, reported The Washington Post.
-The trial didn't test a half-dose of Moderna.
+The Lancet’s findings also suggest that a half dose of Pfizer “could have an effective response as a booster” and could “help with vaccine supplies”, reported The Washington Post.

 In October, the first full trial of the jab’s booster efficacy found that a third dose of the Pfizer Covid-19 vaccine provides “excellent” immunity against the virus.